 As soon as we saw his work, we knew we had to hire him.
 Vincent and his team did such a great job.
 They were all very professional, patient, hardworking, and easy to work with.
 We’re glad we didn’t settle because we knew we would have regretted it so much.

 What is the one thing you would avoid spending on?

-One thing we would avoid spending money on is definitely the flowers.
+One thing we would avoid spending money on is definitely flowers.
 (The bride’s bouquet and boutonnière are included in the wedding package we had).

 We know it is one of the key things for every wedding, but when our wedding coordinator showed us the price list, we just couldn’t justify it.
-For the bridesmaids’ bouquets alone, it cost $100 each.
+For the bridesmaids’ bouquets alone, they cost $100 each.
 The decorative pieces cost a whole lot more.

 So, we decided to buy our own flowers and arrange them ourselves.
 We know this is a little tricky if you are having a destination wedding but prior to our trip, we did some research and found that there was a Walmart near the resort we stayed at.
 We found a good selection of flowers and vases.
 It turned out really nice and our guests were very impressed.

 Our wedding coordinator was also impressed that we actually pulled it off and she couldn’t believe it was all from Walmart.